 Excusing Children During the School Day

 If a parent/guardian wants a child excused during the school day, a written request must be sent to school.
-Parents must come to the nurse's office to sign children out.
+Parents must come to the nurse's office or attendance office to sign children out.

 Visitors